Jake-Moore/remote-obfuscation-server/.docs/Gradle-Plugin-Usage.md

   // keepOriginalJar = true
 }

-// For most applications, you may want to have obfuscation run for every build tasks.build.get().dependsOn(tasks.rosObfuscateJar)
+// For your application you may want to have obfuscation run for every build tasks.build.get().dependsOn(tasks.named("rosObfuscateJar"))
 ```